-School personnel must deny all current or ex-students students under the age of 18 access to your profile so you do not put yourself in a vulnerable position.
+School personnel must deny all current students or ex-students under the age of 18 access to your profile so you do not put yourself in a vulnerable position.

 School personnel should be aware that they leave themselves open to a charge of professional misconduct if images of themselves in a compromising situation are made available on a public profile.